What impact can a mobile app have on your business?

 The rise of mobile-first

-Mobile usage exceeds desktop usage
+Mobile usage exceeds desktop

 For several years now, smartphones and tablets have surpassed computers in terms of browsing and online shopping.
-In 2025, more than 70% of global web traffic will come from mobile devices, and this proportion continues to grow.
+By 2025, more than 70% of global web traffic will come from mobile devices, and this proportion continues to grow.

 This means that a company that does not invest in a mobile app risks being invisible where its customers actually are.
-A responsive website is a first step, but an app takes things further by offering a smooth, fast, and personalized user experience.
+A responsive website is a first step, but an app takes it further by offering a smooth, fast, and personalized user experience.

 The role of search engines and natural referencing

-Google already favors mobile-first indexing, which means that websites and content optimized for smartphones are ranked higher.
-But an app adds another dimension: it can be optimized forApp Store Optimization (ASO), giving it visibility in app stores (App Store and Google Play) in addition to traditional search engine results.
+Google already favors mobile-first indexing, which means that websites and content adapted for smartphones are better referenced.
+But an app adds another dimension: it can be optimized for App Store Optimization (ASO), giving visibility in stores (App Store and Google Play) in addition to traditional search engine results.
 In 2023 alone, mobile accounted for 50% of internet traffic.
 This represents a dramatic increase since 2010.

 Mobile apps as conversion accelerators